cupslab/password_meter/README.md

 The project is written in TypeScript, which transcompiles to JavaScript.

-The original implementation of this password meter has been extended to include additional support for minimum-strength and blocklist requirements.
+The original implementation of this password meter ([v1.0](https://github.com/cupslab/password_meter/releases/tag/v1.0)) has been extended to include additional support for minimum-strength and blocklist requirements ([v2.0](https://github.com/cupslab/password_meter/releases/tag/v2.0)).
 Password-policy configurations based on these new requirement types were evaluated in the following publication: J. Tan, L. Bauer, N. Christin, and L. F. Cranor.
 "Practical recommendations for stronger, more usable passwords combining minimum-strength, minimum-length, and blocklist requirements."
 In the Proceedings of CCS, 2020. https://dl.acm.org/doi/10.1145/3372297.3417882

 This project uses the [Pwned Passwords API](https://haveibeenpwned.com/API/v3#PwnedPasswords) to check for previously leaked passwords.

 A JavaScript library ([hibp-js](https://github.com/mehdibo/hibp-js) has been used in this project, with minor modifications.

-An online demo of the meter is available at https://cups.cs.cmu.edu/meter/
+An online demo of the meter is available at https://cups.cs.cmu.edu/meter2/

 ## Contact